AdaCore/learn/books/SPARK_for_the_MISRA_C_Developer/chapters/05_initialization.rst

     end Init;

-GNATprove does not report any more check messages for possible reads of uninitialized data.
-On the contrary it confirms that all reads are made to initialized data.
+GNATprove now does not report any possible reads of uninitialized data.
+On the contrary, it confirms that all reads are made from initialized data.

-Contrary to C, SPARK does not guarantee that global data (called `library-level` data in SPARK) is zero-initialized at program startup.
+In contrast with C, SPARK does not guarantee that global data (called `library-level` data in SPARK and Ada) is zero-initialized at program startup.
 Instead, GNATprove checks that all global data is explicitly initialized (at declaration or elsewhere) before it is read.
-Hence it goes beyond MISRA-C Rule 9.1 which considers global data as always initialized, even if the default value of all-zeros might not be valid data for the application!
-Consider a variant of the above code where variable ``U`` is now global:
+Hence it goes beyond the MISRA C Rule 9.1, which considers global data as always initialized even if the default value of all-zeros might not be valid data for the application.
+Here's a variation of the above code where variable ``U`` is now global:

 .. code:: ada prove_flow_button